lawalgren/ml-notes/notes.md

 Algorithms:
   * Image Classification - Supervised
     * Determine the classification of an image.
-It uses a convolutional neural network (ResNet) that can be trained from scrath or make use of transfer learning.
+It uses a convolutional neural network (ResNet) that can be trained from scratch or make use of transfer learning.
     * Think: Hotdog / Not Hotdog
     * Good resource is ImageNet, a huge database of labeled images
   * Object Detection - Supervised